NTMNathan/NTMNathan/README.md

 # Facts
 - Currently 20 years old.
 Studying game development and graphic design for education
 - Developing Nate Bot and Weeby API full time
+- Working for @paroxityteam part time on Hive Tools
 - Trying to learn C# and TypeScript
 - My interests are programming, gaming and travelling
 - I've been to many Asian Countries, United Kingdom, New Zealand and Northern Australia.